 We leave Sydney after 20 years (it was meant to be 3!) and move to Auckland, New Zealand, for new adventures.

 2018 – Complete Graduate Diploma in Psychotherapy.
 This adds so much to my mind-brain-body-life connection knowledge.

 2018 – Tough Mothers is born.
-People start calling me The Mother Mentor is born.
-Supporting women during pregnancy and motherhood using neuroscience as a basis is now what I live for.
+People start calling me The Mother Mentor.
+Supporting women during matrescence (pregnancy and motherhood) using neuroscience as a basis is what I live for.

 2019 – Join the board of not for profit organisation PTSD Help NZ, as their Neuroscience expert and adviser.